BChancusi/distributed/README.md

 # Distributed Budgeting System

-Web application designed to allow multiple users to input financial data concurrently leverging branches and committing.
+Web application designed to allow multiple users to input financial data concurrently leveraging branches and committing similar to Git.
+First major project created in React/Node.js, has a few things which can be improved including CSS hierarchy to reduce the need to repeat styles, use of React-router, testing API through unit/integration testing and more.

+University final year project with implementation taking 1-2 months, with project total time from research, design etc to completion being 9 months.

 ## Getting Started